-Given-that services is less volatile than structures, the sectoral shift away from structures and towards services may explain the reduction in output volatility.
-To evaluate this possibility, we conduct a simple experiment in which we hold the proportion for each sector constant its sample wide average, thereby not allowing the ratio of structures to output to decline.
+Given that services is less volatile than structures, the sectoral shift away from structures and towards services may explain the reduction in output volatility.
+To evaluate this possibility, we conduct a simple experiment in which we hold the proportion for each sector constant at its sample wide average, thereby not allowing the ratio of structures to output to decline.
 A new output series (labeled GDP1) is generated under this counter factual assumption, and this series is tested for a structural break.

-The results of this experiment are reported in Table 8; we find there is still a structural break in output (as measured by GDP1) volatility in the first quarter of 1984.
+Table 8 shows that we obtain the same break date for our simulated data as was found for actual output.
 Thus while there is a reduction in the growth contribution of structures in the early 1980s, this reduction is simply not large enough to account for the magnitude of the reduction in output volatility that occurred in 1984.

 We therefore turn our attention to the break in the growth contribution of goods.
-We make the simplifying assumption that the proportion of output accounted for by goods is a constant and couch the remainder of the analysis is terms of the growth rate, rather than growth contribution, of goods.
+We make the simplifying assumption that the proportion of output accounted for by goods is a constant and couch the remainder of the analysis in terms of the growth